fathzer-games/chess-test-utils/README.md

 ```

 If you don't want to subclass an existing test, you can subclass the `AbstractAdaptableTest` class to have access to the adapter and being able to use the `@IfVariantSupported` annotation.

-#### Customizing the fen comparison

-//TODO
-example with PGNTest that customizes the fen comparison